duthied/Free-Friendika/doc/snarty3-templates.md

 ### field_password.tpl

-A single line input field (see above) for texttual input.
+A single line input field (see above) for textual input.
 The characters typed in will not be shown by the browser.
 Field parameter:

 0. Name of the field,
 1. Label for the field,